Forgiveness: How It’s Truly a Path to Our Own Freedom

 First, we need to define forgiveness as both the pardoning of offenses and the releasing from resentments.
 And here’s a critical distinction: Pardoning an offense does not mean we deem the offense as unimportant nor deny the consequences, but rather, an allowing for penalties to be applied in a way that is respectful to both offenders and pardoners.

 Next, we need to release our resentments.
 This can only begin when we forgive ourselves.
 Oddly enough, it’s self-forgiveness that gives us a run for our money.
-To forgive ourself “for not knowing better,” or, “for not listening to our gut instinct when it told us ‘not to’ do something,” or, “for being blindsided and hurt by someone,” or “for hurting someone else when we know we did it willfully,” — I could go on and on.
+To forgive our self “for not knowing better,” or, “for not listening to our gut instinct when it told us ‘not to’ do something,” or, “for being blindsided and hurt by someone,” or “for hurting someone else when we know we did it willfully,” — I could go on and on.
 But forgiving the self is the first critical step to releasing the stored up resentments held against self and other, that keeps us “stuck” as well as keeps us from the critical learning available through understanding and self-witnessing, all of which refusing to forgive “prevents.”

-By forgiving the self, which can turn into great learning and understanding to do better next time, we release ourself from the resentment that is fueled by unhealthy forms of anger.
+By forgiving the self, which can turn into great learning and understanding to do better next time, we release ourselves from the resentment that is fueled by unhealthy forms of anger.
 Consequently, healthy forms of anger allows us to undertake actions that affirm our own respect for personal boundaries, self-control, and the opening of the heart to better and more protectively regard the esteem of self and others.

 True forgiveness involves a liberation from the personal confinement of harboring resentment.
 Sadly though, for the most part, our United States justice system operates from a model of punishment and the holding of resentments, it’s built right into not only the sentencing of those “labeled criminals” all the way to the treatment of them while incarcerated.